 - Take a ball; dust it with wheat flour.
 Roll it into a 6-inch disc.
 Thinly apply ghee on the surface.
 Fold it into half.
 Once again, thinly apply some ghee on top.
 Fold into half once again.
-Refer the pic.
+Refer to the pic.

 - Now, you get a small triangle shape.
 Roll it to make a big triangle shape while dusting wheat flour.

 - Prepare all the triangles the same way.
 Heat a flat pan or griddle.
 Add a few drops of ghee.
 Place a triangle on it.
-Cook both the sides till you see golden brown spots all over.
-Add a few drops of ghee while cooking both the sides.
+Cook both sides till you see golden brown spots all over.
+Add a few drops of ghee while cooking both sides.

 - Make the entire bunch of parathas one by one.

 - Triangle parathas are ready!
 Serve them hot with raita (yogurt curry) or pickle.
 Enjoy eating these scrumptious pancakes!

 |Saturated fat 1 g||5%|